Don’t Allow Fear to Destroy Your Peace

 Their hearts ached for their kids and her brother because of what they were going through.
 But I could see something else: Their love for God, each other, and their kids.
 Somehow I knew they would prevail over their struggles.
 Their kids were learning tough but powerful life lessons.
 They were actually the happiest kids I have ever seen!
 Can you imagine?

 Cold spagettios would not be the choice of a health snob like me.
-After having met such a beautiful family, it made me wonder how strong my faith would be; how well I would survive in their circumstances.
+After having met such a beautiful family, it made me wonder how strong my faith would be and how well I would survive in their circumstances.
 I’ve never been tested like that.
 Nor do I want to be!
 Truth be told, I’m probably not as strong or resilient as I would like to believe.

 Wednesday morning: